Mortgages for the over 55s

 What will I need to show my mortgage provider?

-You will need to prove you have adequate income to cover the repayments post retirement in the same way as you would if you were working full-time, so you would need to show your bank statements and a statement that confirms your pension payments or evidence that you are receiving a pension.
-Your lender will be looking at your regular expenditure to assess an affordable borrowing amount.
+You will need to prove you have adequate income to cover the repayments post-retirement in the same way as you would if you were working full-time.
+You should expect to show your bank statements and a statement that confirms your pension payments or evidence that you are receiving a pension.
+Your lender will also look at your regular expenditure to assess an affordable borrowing amount.

 Can you port your mortgage when you buy a new home?

 If you want to port your mortgage – which means taking your mortgage with you when you move home – you essentially have to reapply for your existing loan.
 You will be reassessed by your lender as if you are applying for the loan for the first time and will need to meet their new affordability criteria.
 Even if you are in the same financial position as when you first applied for the loan you could still get rejected.
 If you are going to see a fall in your income post-retirement, they will also take account of that.